Charles Goodhart: London School of Economics (1986–2002)

 Following Goodhart's departure from the Bank of England, he re-joined the London School of Economics as the Norman Sosnow Professor of Banking and Finance.
-He co-founded the Financial Markets Group alongside Prof. Mervyn King, in 1986.
-In late 1987, he gave his first lecture: 'The foreign exchange market: a random walk with a dragging anchor', which was reprinted later in Economica.
-During this period (1988 – 1995) his work focused on foreign exchange markets, specifically analysing the efficient-market hypothesis.
+He co-founded the Financial Markets Group alongside Mervyn King, in 1986.
+In late 1987, he gave his first lecture, "The foreign exchange market: a random walk with a dragging anchor", which was reprinted later in Economica.
+During this period (1988–1995), his work focused on foreign exchange markets, specifically analysing the efficient-market hypothesis.
 To help with this research, Goodhart (with the help of Reuters) built his own data series.
 He then collaborated with Swiss firm Olsen and Associates to lead conferences about the importance of high speed data analysis and collection.
-His results from his work were published in his book: 'The Foreign Exchange Market: Empirical Studies With High-Frequency Data'.
-Questions he asked Neil Shephard around 1991, encourage the latter to work on problems in financial econometrics.
+His results from his work were published in his book The Foreign Exchange Market: Empirical Studies With High-Frequency Data.
+Questions he asked Neil Shephard around 1991 encouraged the latter to work on problems in financial econometrics.

 Goodhart helped advise and publicly supported the Reserve Bank of New Zealand Act (RBNZ) 1989, which permitted the Reserve Bank of New Zealand to vary interest rates to help meet agreed inflation targets.
 In 1990, Goodhart was elected as a Fellow of the British Academy.
-In 1997 he was appointed a CBE for services to monetary economics.
-From late 1997 until May 2000, he was a member of the Bank of England Monetary Policy Committee.
+In 1997, he was appointed a CBE for services to monetary economics.
+From late 1997 to May 2000, he was a member of the Monetary Policy Committee.

 He retired from the London School of Economics in 2002 at which point he was appointed Emeritus Professor of Banking and Finance.
 Following his retirement, Goodhart continued to write academic articles and books.
 He assisted in the British Parliament's review of approaches to monetary policy in 2007.
-Four years prior to the 2008 financial crisis, Goodhart identified how the global economy was financially unstable in his Per Jacobsson lecture 'Some New Directions for Financial Stability?'.
+Four years prior to the 2008 financial crisis, Goodhart identified how the global economy was financially unstable in his Per Jacobsson lecture "Some New Directions for Financial Stability?".
 In the years after the 2008 financial crisis, much of his work has focused on fixing regulation to provide financial stability for the economy, specifically providing reforms that "diminish the extent and volatility of the credit and leverage cycles".
 In an article included as part of the South African Reserve Bank Conference, Goodhart assessed the actions taken to provide global financial stability and concluded: "proposed reforms are incomplete and/or partially misdirected".
 In 2015, Goodhart critiqued the Warsh Review of the Bank of England's policy on monetary process.

 He was also an economic consultant at Morgan Stanley from 2009 until 2016, when he retired at the age of 80.
-At the 2021 Central Banking Awards, Goodhart was awarded the Central Banking Lifetime Achievement Award for his work on monetary frameworks, risk management and foreign exchange markets as well as his involvement in the Hong Kong peg, the independence of the Royal Bank of New Zealand and the creation of Goodhart's Law.
+At the 2021 Central Banking Awards, Goodhart was awarded the Central Banking Lifetime Achievement Award for his work on monetary frameworks, risk management and foreign exchange markets as well as his involvement in the Hong Kong peg, the independence of the Royal Bank of New Zealand and the creation of Goodhart's law.